orestesgaolin/site-www/src/tools/non-promotion-reasons.md

 }
 ```

+[extension methods]: /language/extension-methods
+[`on` type]: /language/extension-methods#implementing-extension-methods

 ### Only private fields can be promoted {#private}

 **The cause:**
 You're trying to promote a field, but the field is not private.

-It’s possible for other libraries in your program
+It's possible for other libraries in your program
 to override public fields with a getter.
 Because
 [getters might not return a stable value](#not-field),
 and the compiler can't know what other libraries are doing,